megoth/historie.cyb.no/README.md

 - [Algolia](https://www.algolia.com/) is a headless search engine, that integrates with Sanity so that we can index our data and offer a search feature on our webpage

+We use [Node Version Manager](https://github.com/nvm-sh/nvm) to ensure that we use the same version when developing the portal.
+Make sure to run `nvm use` before running any node commands.

 ## Running the front-end

 Rename the `.env.test` file to `.env` and store the environment variables that Next and Sanity will